 - Responsible barter.
 If someone offers a ride, housing, or food, the general expectation is that the recipient will dance with them (or with their partner) at the next opportunity and thereafter in a rough quantitative ratio to what was bestowed.
 If you are receiving free stuff, you are in debt.
 Organizers and dance partners who facilitate significant career moves for a professional have purchased a long-term bond and will expect to be repaid for years.
 Consider this before accepting “free” assistance.

 - Teaching competence.
-Don’t rely upon (as a pro) or be fooled by (as a student) manipulative forms of teaching such as claims to authenticity, putting others down, flirting, jokes and making fun, or bragging.
-If a teacher can’t explain how to do something in such a way that the students can do it by the end of the class, they are not competent, regardless of how nice, entertaining, demoralizing, impressive, profound, or scornful they are.
+Don’t rely upon (as a pro) or be fooled by (as a student) manipulative forms of teaching such as claims to authenticity, putting others down, flirting, jokes and making fun, showing off, or bragging.
+If a teacher can’t explain how to do something in such a way that the students can do it by the end of the class, they are not competent, regardless of how nice, entertaining, demoralizing, impressive, profound, scornful, or sexy they are.

 - If you are taking people’s money, take responsibility: Teachers need to engage in self-assessment with regard to student outcomes and consequentially to refine their teaching to be more effective.
-They are also responsible for socializing students to the codigos and hygeine.
-Organizers of social events are responsible for, at minimum, water, attractive lighting, and a welcoming social atmosphere.
+They are also responsible for socializing students to the codigos and hygiene.
+Organizers of social events are responsible for, at minimum, water, attractive lighting, temperature (especially in places where women sit waiting), and a welcoming social atmosphere.

 - Disrupt bigotry against queers, women who mark, and creative dancers.
-Withdraw financial support from and speak up for human rights to organizers who express negative attitudes toward role variation and self-expression.
+Withdraw financial support from and speak up for human rights to organizers who express negative attitudes toward consent, role variation, and self-expression.

 Arrogance is not elegant.

 Tango is not a permit to hurt women.